vitland/rsschool-cv/cv.md

 # Kikodze Viktor
-___
 ### Contacts:
 * **telegram:** @vitland
 * **email:** vkikodze@gmail.com
 * **discord:** vitland#8893
 ___
-I always wanted to do programming, but circumstances did not allow me to take it seriously.
+I've always wanted to be a developer, but circumstances did not allow me to take it seriously.
 Now I decided to make my dream a reality.
 My goal is to get enough knowledge and practice to get a job.
 ___
 ### Skills and Proficiency: